Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during

-Comparison of different scenarios revealed that, in our model, disparities in vaccination rates only explain a relatively small part of the observed differences in attack rates, so other factors must have been more important contributors.
+Comparison of different scenarios revealed that, in our model, disparities in vaccination rates between ethnic groups only explain a relatively small part of the observed differences in the ethnicity-specific attack rates, so other factors must have been more important contributors.
 Likewise, assortative mixing alone is insufficient to explain these differences and can similarly only explain a relatively small difference.
-Differences between ethnicities in their average transmission rates explained a relatively large part of the observed differences, and therefore transmission rates are likely an important contributor.
-This is one possible explanation that is consistent with the observed attack rate disparity.
+Differences between ethnicities in their average transmission rates explained a relatively large part of the observed differences in their attack rates, and therefore transmission rates are likely an important contributor.
+This is one possible explanation that is consistent with the observed ethnic attack rate disparity.